dd2480-spring-2025-group-1/bot/report.md

     - For `on_command_error@./bot/exts/backend/error_handler.py`, the documentation provides a clear and concise description of most of the functions behaviour, but seems to fail to document the `CommandInvokeError` branch behaviour almost entirely.

 ## Refactoring

+⚠️ Note: since `on_command_error@error_handler.py` already has 100% test coverage as reported by `coverage.py`, we decided to do part 2 of the assignment with `actions_for@invite.py` instead, which is the function with the highest CCN as reported by lizard (CCN 37) and it has 0% test coverage.

 Plan for refactoring complex code:
 - For `apply_infraction@infraction/_scheduler.py`, we can extract most of the code related to logging of the results.
 This code be handled in a seperate function.
 This would reduce the amount of CCN significantly.